allegro/turnilo/README.md

 Pivot will automatically introspect your Druid cluster and figure out your dimensions and measures.

+**Note:** if Pivot starts up and gives you a query error it is most likely because it could not determine your schema.
+You probably have some *hyperUnique* column that Pivot is trying to SUM over.
+You will have to provide Pivot with a config your choice is ether to write a [full config](/config.yaml.sample) or to make a [tiny config](/hyper-unique-patch-config.yaml) that simply tells Pivot about the hyperUnique measures.

 But Pivot will never know your schema as well as you do so to get a better experience you might want to define a config file and pass it along.
 Have a look at a the [sample config file](/config.yaml.sample) included in this repo to learn what properties are supported.